Distance: 5 miles | Type: Out-and-Back | Time: 3.5 hrs – 5 hrs | Level: Hard

 Finding the Trailhead

 Bear Mountain in Sedona is located about 20 minutes northwest of the heart of town.
-Bear Mountain trailhead and the parking lot are located off of Boynton Pass Road.
-Along this same road are other popular hikes such as Doe Mountain, Fay Canyon, Birthing Cave, and Devil’s Bridge.
+Bear Mountain trailhead and the parking lot are located off Boynton Pass Road.
+Along this same road are other popular hikes such as Doe Mountain, Fay Canyon, Birthing Cave, and Devils Bridge.

-The trail shares a parking lot with Doe Mountain Trail.
+The trail shares a parking lot with Doe Mountain Trail — another must-do hike in Sedona.
 We didn’t have an issue snagging a spot like you sometimes run into when hiking more popular trails such as Cathedral Rock.

-We unknowingly started the trail that begins directly from the parking lot and found ourselves climbing Doe Mountain instead.
+We unknowingly started the trail that began directly from the parking lot and found ourselves climbing Doe Mountain instead.
 Thanks to the AllTrails map we caught our mistake quickly.